 This is a Vase.
-It was overseen (as design director) by Louis Comfort Tiffany and produced by Tiffany and Co..
+It was manufactured by Tiffany Studios and the design director was Louis Comfort Tiffany.
 It is dated ca. 1900 and we acquired it in 1966.
-Its medium is mouth-blown favrile glass.
+Its medium is favrile glass.
 It is a part of the Product Design and Decorative Arts department.

 Louis Comfort Tiffany, son of Tiffany & Co. founder, was fascinated by color, nature, and the decorative arts and design of foreign and ancient cultures.
 He studied the lavish collections of Edward C. Moore, Tiffany & Co.’s head of design, and traveled throughout Europe and East Asia.
 He became enamored with ancient glass that had been buried for centuries and turned iridescent from decay, and strove to reproduce these effects for modern collectors.
 In his experiments working with professional glassmakers and chemists, Tiffany developed what he dubbed favrile glass (based on the Old English term fabrile, or handmade), which he patented in 1894.
 In Favrile glass, the decayed effect is transformed into shimmering colors with inventive patterns and unique shapes—often inspired by nature, as seen in this flower-form vase.
 The decoration, rather than being etched or engraved after the glass is blown and fired, is created with color while the glass is molten.
 Tiffany prized the impurities in form and color that resulted from such delicate work, and became famous for these striking wares.

 Our curators have highlighted 2 objects that are related to this one.

 H x W x D: 34.5 x 14.5 x 14 cm (13 9/16 x 5 11/16 x 5 1/2 in.)

 Incised on base: "4025 P L.C.
 Tiffany - Favrile"